 In its current version, RADV uses the FHIR server with artificial data provided by the Georgia Institute of Technology for educational and research purposes.
 A real world implementation would interact with an actual FHIR server or one of the open source FHIR servers.

 System Architecture

+The prototype RADV tool was developed in Python and currently hosted on the Google App Engine.